Witten-Reshetikhin-Turaev function for a knot in Seifert manifolds: Introduction

 Finally, we give an alternative expression of the WRT function through the resurgent analysis for the perturbative part of the WRT invariant.
 Here, the perturbative part is a formal series obtained as the asymptotic expansion when $K \to + \infty$ of the part of WRT invariant which captures the contribution from the trivial connection on the Seifert loop.
-We borrow the ideas of Costin-Garoufalidis \cite{CG11}, Gukov-Marin\~o-Putrov \cite{GMP16}, Chun \cite{Chun17} and Chung \cite{Chung18}.
+We borrow the ideas of Costin--Garoufalidis \cite{CG11}, Gukov--Marin\~o--Putrov \cite{GMP16}, Chun \cite{Chun17} and Chung \cite{Chung18}.
 These articles showed that a certain average of the Borel sums (median summation) of the perturbative part of the WRT invariant gives a $q$-series which has a nice modular property.
 We will see that the median summation of the perturbative part of the WRT invariant of the Seifert loop $\sl$ coincides with the WRT function $\Phi(q;N)$ up to an overall factor through the change $q = \exp(2 \pi i/K)$ of the variables (see Theorem \ref{thm:WRT-function-as-Borel-sum}).
-Our computation relies on the integral expression of (the perturbative part of) the WRT invariant for the Seifert loops obtained by Lawrence-Rozansky \cite{LR} for $N = 1$ and Beasley \cite{Beasley09} for $N \ge 1$.
+Our computation relies on the integral expression of (the perturbative part of) the WRT invariant for the Seifert loops obtained by Lawrence--Rozansky \cite{LR} for $N = 1$ and Beasley \cite{Beasley09} for $N \ge 1$.
 Our computation agrees with the comments in \cite{GMP16, GPPV17} which claim that the previously mentioned $q$-series $\hat{Z}_a$ is also computed via resurgent analysis.

-We also note that the WRT invariant of Seifert manifolds for arbitrary finite dimensional complex simple Lie algebra was studied by Hansen-Takata \cite{Hansen-Takata-1, Hansen-Takata-2} and Marin\~o \cite{Marino05}.
+We also note that the WRT invariant of Seifert manifolds for arbitrary finite dimensional complex simple Lie algebra was studied by Hansen--Takata \cite{Hansen-Takata-1, Hansen-Takata-2} and Marin\~o \cite{Marino05}.
 It seems to be interesting to generalize the results in this paper and test the conjectures in \cite{GPPV17} for the WRT invariant of Seifert manifolds and Seifert loops for these Lie algebras.

 This paper is organized as follows.
 In Section \ref{section:WRT-function-and-WRT-invariant}, we will introduce the WRT function for the Seifert loops and show that the WRT invariant is its radial limit.
 (We need a couple of technical lemmas which are proved in appendix).
 The $q$-difference equation satisfied by the WRT function will be derived in Section \ref{section:q-diffeence-WRT-invariant}.
 We will also discuss our partial proof of the AJ conjecture there.
 Section \ref{section:resurgence} will be devoted to the resurgent analysis of the perturbative part of the WRT invariant of the Seifert loop, where we will derive the WRT function through the Borel (median) summation.